-We use both formative and summative assessment information in every computing lesson.
-Staff use this information to inform their short-term planning and short-term interventions.
+We use formative assessment information in every computing lesson.
+Staff use this information to inform their short-term planning.
 This helps us provide the best possible support for all of our pupils, including the more able and children with SEND.
 The assessment milestones for each phase have been carefully mapped out and further broken down for each year group.
-This means that skills in computing are progressive and build year on year.
+This means that skills in computing will be progressive and built on year on year.
+(A spiral curriculum).

 All of this information is gathered and reviewed.
 It is used to inform further curriculum developments and provision is adapted accordingly.

 Although the ‘Technology’ strand has now been removed from ‘Understanding the World’ section in Development Matters we know how important technology is and will be for the lives of the children we teach.